ethereum/sourcify/README.md

   + kovan
   + goerli

-+ a website which allows you to submit sources and metadata for a specific contract address
++ a website which allows you to submit sources and metadata for a specific contract address manually
   + https://verification.komputing.org/ (Stable)
   + https://verificationstaging.komputing.org/ (Unstable)